Skip to content

 Sandra said: “My time at the College was wonderful and I am incredibly grateful for the foundation and love for teaching St Mary’s gave me.
 The College and Cheltenham hold a special place in my heart.”

-Peter Mothersole, now entering his 50th year of teaching, is also accepting an honorary degree.
-Peter graduated from St Paul’s College in 1976, studying PE during the time that St Paul’s was a recognised ‘wing’ college – reflecting the high standards of teacher training.
-During his college years, Peter played for both the Tennis and Football teams, becoming the only first-year to make the Football 1st team.
+Peter Mothersole, now entering his 50th year of teaching, also accepted an honorary degree at the event.
+Peter graduated from St Paul’s College in 1976, studying PE during the time that St Paul’s was a recognised ‘wing’ college – reflecting the high standards of teacher

 Beginning his career at Collingwood Community College in Surrey, Peter progressed to Head of Boys PE over the 12 years he was there.